Changes In Coverage When Storing a Vehicle

-If you have a car that you are just storing, are planning to leave your car here in the U.S. while you leave the country, or if you just don’t drive the car that much and don’t want to pay for auto insurance, here are some tips to consider.
+If you have a car that you are just storing, or if you’re planning to leave your car here in the U.S. while you leave the country, or if you just don’t drive the car and don’t want to pay for auto insurance, here are some tips to consider.

 Don’t Cancel Your Auto Insurance

 If you cancel your insurance completely, you’ll now have a gap in insurance coverage, also called a lapse in coverage.
-When you come back to needing insurance, and reinstate your policy, you will probably be put into a higher risk category, and will probably pay much more.
-A better solution may be to investigate putting your car into “storage” with your insurance company, which means you would be putting just comprehensive coverage on it.
+When you come back to needing insurance, and reinstate your policy, you will probably be put into a higher risk category and will probably pay much more.
+A better solution may be to investigate putting your car into “storage” with your insurance company.
+Which means you would be putting only comprehensive coverage on it.
 Comprehensive coverage will protect your car against theft, fire, a tree falling onto it, really anything that’s not a “collision”, and comprehensive coverage by itself is extraordinarily cheap!

 Beware, however, with just comprehensive coverage, you, or anyone you’d give permission to, are not covered to drive on the streets.
 All you are covered for is keeping the car parked on your property, or in a safe place, but you are not covered to drive it.
+Also, if you choose to have comprehensive coverage only you must return your plates to the NV DMV to prevent any fines.
+It is recommended you ask for a ‘Returned Plate Receipt’ for your records.

 If You Have A Loan On The Car